standardnotes/docs/docs/self-hosting/docker.md

    $ sudo docker-compose up -d
    ```

-   This should load the `syncing-server` and MySQL database containers and run the necessary migrations.
+   This should load the `syncing-server` on `http://localhost:3000` and MySQL database containers and run the necessary migrations.

 1. Test your access to the server locally: